JuliaJohns/Jekyll/myblog/reference.md

 ---
 layout: page
 toc: false
-hide_sidebar: false
+last_updated: Feb 27, 2019
+summary: "This page is a template for API reference documentation."
+sidebar: home_sidebar
 title: Reference
-permalink: /reference/
+permalink: reference.html
-sidebar: home_sidebar

 ---

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)